hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 $ gpg --armor --export "{Key ID or email address}"
 ```

-#### Individuals

-If you would like to publish a provider under your GitHub username (not a GitHub organization), you may add your GPG key directly to the Terraform Registry by going to [User Settings > Signing Keys](https://registry.terraform.io/settings/gpg-keys).
+The ASCII-armored public key to the Terraform Registry by going to [User Settings > Signing Keys](https://registry.terraform.io/settings/gpg-keys).
+You can add keys for your personal namespace, or any organization which you are an admin of.

-#### Organizations

-In order to publish a provider under a GitHub organization, your public key must be added to the Terraform Registry by a HashiCorp employee.
-Please send us an email to terraform-registry@hashicorp.com, including the information below, and one of us will get back to you shortly.
-For convenience, you may also use this <a href="mailto:terraform-registry@hashicorp.com?subject=Request%20to%20add%20GPG%20Key%20for%20%3CProvider%20Name%3E&body=Hello%2C%0D%0A%0D%0APlease%20add%20the%20following%20GPG%20key%20for%20my%20Terraform%20Provider%3A%0D%0A-%20GitHub%20organization%20(namespace)%3A%0D%0A-%20Link%20to%20provider%20repository%3A%20%0D%0A-%20GPG%20Key%3A%20(paste%20here%20or%20attach)">email template</a>.

-- GitHub organization (namespace):
-- Link to provider repository:
-- GPG Key: (paste here or attach)

 ### Publishing Your Provider